yahyatamim/pyidw/README.md

 # All in one IDW package for python
-> **This is an example map created using pyidw library.**
+> **This is an example map created using the pyidw library.**
 > ![idw interpolated map using pyidw](https://github.com/yahyatamim/pyidw/blob/master/images/output_map.png?raw=true)

 ## Features
  1. Simple IDW Interpolation.
  2. IDW with external raster (eg, elevation raster) covariable.
  3. Accuracy Score.
- 4. Built in raster visualisation with coordinate and colour bar.
+ 4. Built-in raster visualisation with coordinate and colour bar.

 ## Why pyidw ?

-Inverse distance weighted interpolation is one of the simplest geospatial interpolation method available in GIS.
+Inverse distance weighted interpolation is one of the simplest geospatial interpolation methods available in GIS.
 Although it is easy to produce an idw raster using conventional desktop GIS software (eg. ArcGIS, QGIS).
 It was never straightforward to create such a beautiful map image using python.
 This is why I have created the pyidw library where you can create beautiful idw maps of your desired location using your favourite programming language 🐍

 pyidw package also incorporates a clever technique to use additional raster data as a covariable using polynomial regression.
 For example, if you are working with temperature data, it is widely known that temperature is inversely proportional to elevation, the higher the elevation, the lower the temperature is.
 With pyidw, you can easily add elevation data with traditional idw calculation to obtain a different result.

 ---

 ## Installation
-**pyidw** library can be installed using simple `pip install pyidw` command.
+**pyidw** library can be installed using a simple `pip install pyidw` command.
 However, if you are facing trouble installing **pyidw** on your windows machine, please try the commands below on the windows command line.

     pip install wheel
     pip install pipwin